nikaiser/portfolio_docs/src/content/docs/3.7___lifter/index.md

 ## Summary

 During field work it was determined that the existing method practiced to lift manholes was flawed and very dangerous.
-Encouraged the intern to pursue a solution to this problem as his capstone project for the internship.
+I encouraged our intern to pursue a solution to this problem as his capstone project for his internship.
 Over the course of his co-op I directed him to build and develop a manhole lifter that would be easy for any member of the team to use, and it went through numerous revisions.
 Final revision completed all functional requirements.

 ## Photos